LDAP Setup Example

 Search filter

-Access Workspace > Settings > LDAP > User Search > Search Filter and configure the settings as follows:
+Go to LDAP > User Search > Search Filter and configure the following:

-After this step, you should be able to successfully search LDAP users in your workspace using the connection that has been set up.
-Try it with the Test LDAP Search button on the upper-right side of the screen.
-Specify an LDAP user's uid
+After completing this step, you should be able to search LDAP users in your workspace using the configured connection.
+Click Test LDAP Search in the upper-right corner of the screen, enter a user's uid, and confirm that a success toast message is displayed.

 Group filter

-After this step, LDAP users should already be able to log in to Rocket.Chat using their uid
+After this configuration, LDAP users should be able to log in to Rocket.Chat using their uid or mail and the password set in the LDAP server.

-To sync new users that exist in your LDAP directory but not in Rocket.Chat, you must enable the Background Sync Import New Users option in LDAP > Premium > Background Sync.
-Click Sync Now and your new users are imported to your workspace.
+To sync users that exist in your LDAP directory but not in Rocket.Chat, enable Background Sync Import New Users under LDAP > Premium > Background Sync, then click Sync Now to import them into your workspace.

 Log in with an email address

-Log in with either e-mail address or username:
+• Log in with either email address or username: uid,mail

 LDAP SSL connection

-When you enable LDAP, the login form will log in users via LDAP instead of the internal account system.
+When LDAP is enabled, the login form authenticates users via LDAP instead of the internal account system.

 options = NO_SSLv2